edgecollective/edge-blog/posts/notes/greenhouse_stack.md

 - **Sensor**: an AM2315 Temperature and Humidity Sensor
 - **Microcontroller**: a Feather M0 LoRa
 - **Additional Hardware**: a PVOS Greenhouse Motherboard Version 4 or Version 5.

+### Configuring the Arduino IDE to program Feather M0 LoRa

+- **Board selection**.
+From the Arduino IDE Tools menu, select: "Tools:Board:Adafruit SAMD:Adafruit Feather M0"

+- **Port selection**.
+From the Arduino IDE Tools: Port menu, select the port to which your Feather M0 is connected via USB.

 ### Assembling the Remote Node